 How to Make Your Own Flamin' Hot Cheetos Turkey

 Part of us wants to celebrate the innovation behind this unique dish that, of course, could only come from America.
-The larger part of us wants to hide our heads in shame.
-The recipe is fairly simple, and involves pulverizing some Flamin' Hot Cheetos in order to crust an oil-brushed turkey.
+The larger part of us wants to hide our heads in shame knowing someone could possibly bring this to Friendsgiving.
+The recipe is fairly simple and involves pulverizing some Flamin' Hot Cheetos in order to crust an oil-brushed turkey.

 Break the chips or hot puffed cheese sticks down in a food processor, or you can use a rolling pin to crunch the chips in a bag.
 This Cheetos turkey recipe is certainly a twist on the classic Thanksgiving table bird.
 However, why just use your favorite chips for a spicy snack when you can make these flavor blasted turkeys?

 Regardless of which recipe you choose to make, you're likely to inspire some smiles and some questions.
 The Flamin' Hot Cheetos recipe requires that the coated bird be placed in an oven bag before going into the roasting pan; Reynolds suggests using a Reynolds Kitchens Oven Bag, believe it or not.
 Make sure to place the bird in a large roasting pan that is at least 2 inches deep.
 The opening of the bag should be facing out and should line up with the edges of the pan.
 Close the bag with the included nylon tie and cut 6 1/2 inch slits in the top.

 The turkey is done when the internal temperature of the thickest part of the thigh reads 165°F.